bSI-InfraRoom/IFC-infra-unit-test/UT-IfcCourse/Readme.md

-# UT-IfcCourse
----

-### Scheme
-Ifc4X3_RC2

 ### Intent

-This scenario demonstrates the usage of IfcCourse in combination with IfcSectionedSolidHorizontal and IfcIndexedPolyCurve
+IFC 4x3 RC3
+This scenario contains an alignment with course sweeping along alignment

+The alignment contains decomposition and geometry

 ### Prerequisites

-This scenario builds upon following other scenarios:
-- basic spatial structure containing an IfcProject and an IfcSite entity
+- ProjectSetup-1

 ### Content

-This scenario builds upon following scenarios:
-- project structure
+This scenario covers the additional concepts and/or IFC entities:

-  - IfcProject
+- IFCALIGNMENT (1)
-  - IfcSite
+- IFCALIGNMENTHORIZONTAL (1)

-- alignment
+- IFCALIGNMENTSEGMENT (2)
-  - IfcAlignment as IfcPolyline
-- course
+- IFCALIGNMENTVERTICAL (1)
-  - IfcCourse, IfcSectionedSolidHorizontal, IfcIndexedPolyCurve
-- core spatial structure
-  - IfcProject
+- IFCCOURSE (1)
-  - IfcSite
+- IFCSITE (1)

 ### Supporting files